Living the Dream: Shea and Syd McGee Talk ‘Dream Home Makeover’

 Blueprints and layouts are really big for you.
 What’s one thing people can improve about the layout of their living room space?

 Shea: When I go into homes, I actually find that people tend to buy furniture that is too small.
 So, really go for larger pieces.
 In the show, you see I put blue tape everywhere all the time.
 It’s painter’s tape and I love to tape things out on the floor and on the wall before you commit to something so you can really get a sense for the scale.
+For home plumbing needs, people can check out shower regrouting melbourne and hire their services!

 How do you feel about wallpaper, like as a concept?
 Do you think it should be brought back, like 1970’s type stuff?